Spice-E : Structural Priors in 3D Diffusion using Cross-Entity Attention: Related Works

 \subsection{Controllable Shape Representations}

 The problem of creating editable 3D representations has been extensively studied in recent years, not only in the context of text-guided techniques.
 DualSDF~\cite{hao2020dualsdf} represent shapes using two granularity levels, allowing to manipulate high resolution shapes through proxy primitive-based representations.
-KeypointDeformer~\cite{jakab2021keypointdeformer} discover 3D keypoints which can be edited for deforming 3D shapes.
+Other works have shown that such primitive-based decompositions can also facilitate tasks such as shape completion~\cite{ganapathi2018parsing,sung2015data}.
+More recently, Tertikas \emph{et al.}~\shortcite{tertikas2023generating} proposed PartNeRF which generates shapes that are an assembly of distinct parts, each parameterized with a neural radiance field.
+KeypointDeformer~\cite{jakab2021keypointdeformer} discover 3D keypoints, rather than shape primitives, which can be edited for deforming 3D shapes.
 Several works couple implicit 3D representations with 2D modalities, allowing for editing the 3D shapes from 2D inputs~\cite{cheng2022cross,zheng2023locally}.
 DIF~\cite{deng2021deformed} represents shapes using a template implicit field shared across a shape category and a 3D deformation field per shape.
+EXIM ~\cite{liu2023exim} introduces a hybrid representation composed of an explicit part that enables coarse localization and an implicit part that enables fine global geometric editing and color modifications.
 SPAGHETTI~\cite{hertz2022spaghetti} propose a shape representation composed of Gaussian Mixture Models which allows for achieving part-level control.
 SALAD~\cite{koo2023salad} later extend this framework to incorporate a diffusion neural network using a cascaded framework.

 Several works edit shapes represented as neural fields by propagating edits from selected 2D projections~\cite{liu2021editing,yang2022neumesh}.
 Neutex~\cite{xiang2021neutex} represent appearance using 2D texture maps, allowing for editing textures using 2D techniques.
 Prior works have also shown that implicit neural fields can be coupled with an explicit mesh representation for editing them using as-rigid-as-possible deformations~\cite{garbin2022voltemorph,yuan2022nerf,xu2022deforming}.
 Neural Shape Deformation Priors~\cite{tang2022neural} predict a neural deformation field given a source mesh and target location of defined handles.